 Dine with a difference: a 6-course degustation on The Q Train, Australia’s premier rail restaurant.
 Then settle into a villa or cabin at BIG4 Ingenia Holidays Queenscliff Beacon, just metres from the beach.

 Queenscliff to Great Ocean Road

 Distance: 133 kilometres

 Hit the road westward, calling in to explore Torquay’s Australian National Surfing Museum and meet Anglesea Golf Club’s resident kangaroos.
-Tour the incredible coast-clinging route from Lorne to Apollo Bay, stopping for Teddy’s Lookout views, or rainforest challenges at Live Wire Park.
+Tour the incredible coast-clinging route from Lorne to Apollo Bay, stopping at Teddy’s Lookout, or rainforest challenges at Live Wire Park.